-To make this model easily usable in a variety of applications, we enriched the stoichiometric network structure by a curated layer of biological knowledge in the form of a graph data structure.
+To make this model easily usable in a variety of applications, we enriched the stoichiometric network structure with a curated layer of biological knowledge in the form of a knowledge graph.
 This graph encodes information about biological entities in the network in a structured, ready-to-use format, including catalytic relationships between reactions and enzymes, the stoichiometric composition of protein complexes, and small-molecule regulation interactions.
-Further, we mapped to the model a range of quantitative parameters, including \textit{in vivo} turnover number estimates and thermodynamic constants, extending the use of the model beyond simple stoichiometric analysis.
+In addition, we mapped to the model a range of quantitative parameters, including \textit{in vivo} turnover number estimates and thermodynamic constants, extending the use of the model beyond a simple stoichiometric analysis.
 A summary of the biological knowledge captured by \textit{i}CH360 is shown in Table \ref{summary_table}.

-Owing to its medium size and the high level of curation, \textit{i}CH360 lends itself to a wide range of modelling frameworks.
+Due to its medium size and the high level of curation, \textit{i}CH360 lends itself to a wide range of modelling methods.
 Here, we demonstrated some representative examples.
-These include the calculation of production envelopes, the modelling of metabolic proteome allocation via the enzyme-constraint variant of the model EC-\textit{i}CH360, enumerating and analysing elementary flux modes in the network via the reduced model variant \textit{i}CH360red, and performing thermodynamic-based analysis using the provided set of thermodynamic constants provided.
+These include the calculation of production envelopes, the modelling of metabolic proteome allocation via the enzyme-constraint model variant EC-\textit{i}CH360, enumerating and analysing elementary flux modes in the network via the reduced model variant \textit{i}CH360red, and performing thermodynamic-based analysis using the set of thermodynamic constants provided.
 Nevertheless, we believe that many other analyses are possible.
 For example, alternative definitions of elementary pathways, such as elementary conversion modes, would be valuable to explore as a more tractable alternative to elementary flux modes \cite{clement_unlocking_2021}.
 Similarly, our analyses of metabolic enzyme cost presented here have relied on simple, capacity-based definitions of enzyme cost, where a constant cost per unit flux is assumed for each reaction regardless of the condition studied.
 However, with additional kinetic parametrisation of the model, more complete enzyme cost functions, explicitly accounting for condition-specific metabolite concentrations and, consequently, enzyme costs, could be used to generate more realistic estimates of metabolic tradeoffs predicted by the model \cite{noor_protein_2016}.